APPLICATION

 Application of a shiny glaze on bakery products

-The palatability of a backed product is enhanced by a glaze which gives a shine and reflects light.
-The application must be as even and complete as possible while restricted to the product itself .
+A glaze enhances the palatability of a backed product, which gives a shine and reflects light.
+The application must be as even and complete as possible, while restricted to the product itself.
 It should not smear the plate or mesh supporting it.
 Methods for an accurate dosage and application pattern exist.

 Updated Jan 01, 2021 - 10 min Read